Interim government of Muhammad Yunus: Background

 On 5 August 2024, General Waker-uz-Zaman, the Chief of the Army Staff, handed the resignation of Prime Minister Sheikh Hasina to President Mohammed Shahabuddin following the uprising.
-President Shahabuddin immediately started the process of meeting with political leaders, key coordinators of the protest and civil society members from around the country to discuss the formation of an interim government.
+The President have immediately started the process of meeting with political leaders, key coordinators of the protest and civil society members from around the country to discuss the formation of an interim government.

 Amidst these deliberations, the student representatives who had been instrumental in the uprising expressed strong opposition to a military-led administration and nominated Muhammad Yunus, a Nobel laureate and renowned advocate for poverty alleviation and democratic governance with a global reputation, perceived neutrality and widespread acceptability, to serve as Chief Adviser of the interim government.
 After discussions involving the President, military officials, and student representatives, Yunus was appointed as interim leader with hopes that his leadership would restore democratic governance after years of political turmoil and authoritarianism.
-This was followed by the dissolvement of the parliament on 6 August 2024 by the President, Mohammed Shahabuddin.
+This was followed by the dissolvement of the parliament on 6 August 2024 by the President Mohammed Shahabuddin.

-While the Constitution of Bangladesh has not provided for an interim government since 2011, the Yunus government is deemed legitimate due to the doctrine of necessity.
+While the Constitution of Bangladesh has not provided for an interim government since 2011, the government is deemed legitimate due to the doctrine of necessity.
 Bangladeshi courts have taken the line that Hasina's resignation created a situation for which there was no constitutional remedy.
 Not only does the Bangladeshi legal system no longer account for transfers of power, but there was an urgent need to oversee state affairs.